The Rise of a new breed of Wellness Bar and functional drinks - a case study with Upraising organic coffee

 The future of the wellness bar

 The future of wellness bars and health bars lies in incorporating cutting-edge ingredients and technologies, combined with biophilic design, to create a holistic wellness experience maximized for its positive impact on overall health.
+Future wellness bars will include hand baked options.
+These bars will be packed full of crunchy toasted super seeds, juicy fruit, and gut-friendly whole foods.

 Firstly then, this includes the use of adaptogenic mushrooms, nootropics, supplements, and nutritious beverages to support various aspects of health.

-Additionally, the adoption of sustainable and eco-friendly interior design practices, such as biophilic design and a strict sustainable, non-toxic materials policy in the fit-out, ensures the store and aesthetic context is aligned with the concept, ensuring the wellness bar has been maximized for its wellbeing properties.
+Additionally, the adoption of sustainable and eco-friendly interior design practices, such as biophilic design and a strict sustainable, non-toxic materials policy in the fit-out, ensures the store and aesthetic context is aligned with the concept, ensuring the wellness bar has been maximized for its wellbeing properties..

 Functional coffee for wellbeing